For Good Adhesion

 Zinc stearate is applied to some types of sandpaper to keep it from loading quickly.
 Stearate, a chemical similar to animal fat, has the potential to create a contaminated surface just by sanding.
 We suggest you use aluminum oxide or waterproof wet/dry sandpaper that has not been treated with stearate.

 Amine blush may be formed when epoxy cures.
-Amine blush is water soluble.
+Amine blush is water-soluble.
 Many organic solvents are completely ineffective for removing it.
 That is why we suggest washing an epoxy surface with water (water clean enough to drink) using a Scotch Brite™ pad (or wet sanding with waterproof wet/dry sandpaper) and drying it with paper towels before continuing with another operation.
-Soapy water, or water with ammonia or bleach, is not necessary and may leave a residue-another possible surface contamination.
+Soapy water, or water with ammonia or bleach, is unnecessary and may leave a residue or other possible surface contamination.

 How do you know the surface you have prepared is truly clean?
 Wash it with water.
 This unsophisticated water break test takes advantage of the fact that many contaminants repel water (that is, they are hydrophobic).
 In this test, water is applied to the surface with a Scotch Brite pad.
 If the water sheets off the surface evenly, the part is “clean.”
 If the water channels or beads on certain areas, the surface needs additional cleaning.
 You can do this test on small and large parts with equal ease.
 To be effective, the water used must be free of surfactants or other contamination that would cause the water to flow evenly even in the presence of contamination.
 The water break test will not indicate soap residues or other water-soluble films but will help remove them.